 Geo-Caching – Use the free Geo-Caching app. to find secret hidden boxes.
 Log in and leave something special in the box.

 Wheeler Farm – Fun place to learn about farm animals.
 There is no admission fee to enter.
 But, there are fees for activities such as wagon rides, milking the cow and other special events.

 Liberty Park – The park has trails, playgrounds, a pond, paddle boat rentals, amusement rides and a great place for water play area.
 Take a picnic and enjoy the day on the cheap.

-Murray City Park – Summer Children Matinee Series are free every Thursday at 2 pm in Murray Park Pavilion 5.
+Murray City Park – Summer Children Matinee Series are free every Thursday at 2 pm in Murray Park Pavilion 5 from June-July.

 Discounted Entertainment Activities for Kids:

-Kids movies in the theater – Kids showings for just $1
+Kids movies in the theater – Kids showings for as low as $1

 Scera Cinema Series (Orem) – 11-week movie series for kids and youth. $10 for the series or $2 at the door.